PreciousChicken/blog/content/posts/minimal-graphql-apollo-server.md

 }
 ```

-then in the *Query variables* section below enter the variable as so:
+then in the *Query variables* field found at the bottom of the browser window enter the variable as so:

 ```json
 {"input": "housefly"}